HeesukSon/sem2bit/README.md

 * heesuk.sem2bit.main.MQTTMain.java

 Server.java is for running an MQTTv5 compatible broker and MQTTMain.java is for adapting an MQTTv3.1.1 message to connect to the running MQTTv5 broker.

+To run the extracted jar program, the config file should be customized according to the local environment setups.